Skrip42/cachelayer-bundle/README.md

 ```

 ### CacheManager and CacheAccessor
-CacheAccessor allow you to direct control for cache of a specific service
+CacheAccessor allows you to direct control for cache of a specific service

 To get CacheAccessor, use static CacheManager:
 ```php